Cheonggyecheon River Walk

 - Illuminated signs for bars 4 and 5 stories high line the streets.
 Climbing the stairs to one of the many restaurants, we occupy a window table with an open view of the streets below.

-- Complying with Korean culture, we use both hands to drink Makgeolli, a milky colored Korean rice wine, from a bowl, the youngest refills the eldest’s glass first, and our glasses are not left empty on the table.
+- Complying with Korean culture, we use both hands to drink Makgeolli, a milky colored Korean rice wine, from a bowl.
+The youngest refills the eldest’s glass first and glasses should not be left empty on the table.

 - Taking a break from soju and rice wine, we visit Beer Works.
 Our crafts beers arrive with 2 small bowls of gummy bears and pretzels.
-In Korea, drinks are rarely ordered without food.
+In South Korea, drinks are rarely served or ordered without food.

 Next stop, Gwangalli Beach in Busan.